WalidAlrefai/basic-auth/README.md

 - import the important packages like sequrlize and express etc.
 - create server , root index , router and middlewear.
 - create /signin and /signup route .
-- and test the routes
+- and test the routes.

+## Path and body

+/signup

+/signin

+body{
+- username take string
+- password take string
+}

 ## Links